 All 59 sites were assessed by the Council using the city sites pro forma, which was developed by plan makers at Cambridge City Council and URS consultants.
-Of these, 34 sites were considered 'reasonable' options to take forward into the Sustainability Appraisal as part of the Issues and Options 2 consultation74.
-As a result of the Issues and Options 2 consultation, a number of changes to sites were made, with some sites being removed or amended and new sites added.
+Of these, 34 sites were considered 'reasonable' options to take forward into the Sustainability Appraisal as part of the Issues and Options 2 consultation, a number of changes to sites were made, with some sites being removed or amended and new sites added.
 These changes are set out in paragraphs 4.4.52 - 4.4.55 and Table 4.15 of the Submission Draft SA75.